MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-vehicles-realty.md

 5. In the **Removal from the register date** field, select the date when the asset should be removed from the tax register.

-Find more details about how to depreciate asset, in the topic [Calculate depreciation (Russia)](https://docs.microsoft.com/en-us/dynamics365/unified-operations/financials/localizations/rus-depreciation-calculation)
+For more information about asset depreciation, see [Calculate depreciation (Russia)](rus-depreciation-calculation.md).